 Second authentication for registration in the 3G PLMN domain (step 2-Figure 1): In this step (see Figure 3) the user and an entity called Packet Data Gateway (PDG), which is located in the 3G PLMN, execute the IKEv2 protocol [8] that encapsulates EAP-AKA for authenticating the user and the 3G PLMN.
 The PDG routes data traffic between a user and an external packet data network, which is selected based on the IMS services requested by the user.
 The IKEv2 protocol is executed in two phases (i.e., phase 1 and phase 2).
-In phase 1 the user and the PDG establish a bidirectional IKE Security Association (IKE\SA) that protects all the subsequent IKEv2 messages (see Figure 3- step 1).
+In phase 1 the user and the PDG establish a bidirectional IKE Security Association (IKE_SA) that protects all the subsequent IKEv2 messages (see Figure 3- step 1).

-Figure 2: The EAP-AKA protocol (First Authentication Step)

-In phase 2, the user and the AAA server execute EAP-AKA encapsulated in IKEv2 messages for mutual authentication.
+Figure 2: The EAP-AKA protocol (First Authentication Step) In phase 2, the user and the AAA server execute EAP-AKA encapsulated in IKEv2 messages for mutual authentication.
 Note that the PDG forwards the EAP-AKA messages to the AAA server using the Diameter protocol [9].
 In addition, the PDG is authenticated to the user using its certificate [2] (see Figure 3- step 3).
 At the end of this phase the user obtains from the PDG a global IP address, called Remote IP address, which is used for access to the IMS.

-Figure 3: IKEv2 with EAP-AKA (second authentication step)

-Moreover, an IPsec-based Virtual Private Network (VPN) tunnel [11] is deployed between the user and the PDG that uses the Encapsulating Security Payload (ESP) [12] protocol, which provides confidentiality and integrity to the data exchanged between them (see Figure 3 - step 4).
+Figure 3: IKEv2 with EAP-AKA (second authentication step) Moreover, an IPsec-based Virtual Private Network (VPN) tunnel [11] is deployed between the user and the PDG that uses the Encapsulating Security Payload (ESP) [12] protocol, which provides confidentiality and integrity to the data exchanged between them (see Figure 3 - step 4).

-Third authentication for registration in the IMS domain (step 3-Figure 1): In this step, the user and the IMS are authenticated to each other using the IMS-AKA procedure.
+Third authentication for registration in the IMS domain (step 3-Figure 1): After registration in the 3G PLMN domain, the user must register in the IMS domain.
+Mutual authentication in this step is required to avoid impersonation attacks and fraudulent IMS usage as described in [14].
+Thus, in this step the user and the IMS are authenticated to each other using the IMS-AKA procedure.
 In IMS, multimedia services are provided by the call session control functions (CSCF) using the SIP protocol.
-There are three types of CSCFs: (i) a proxy-CSCF (P-CSCF) that is located in the visited network and is responsible for redirecting the SIP messages of users to their home networks; (ii) a serving-CSCF (S-CSCF) that is located in the home network of the user, communicates with the HSS and the AuC to receive IMS-related subscriber data and authentication information, and interacts with the application servers to obtain value added services; and (iii) an interrogating-CSCF (I-CSCF) that is responsible for selecting a S-CSCF for a user.
+There are three types of CSCFs: (i) a proxy-CSCF (P-CSCF) that is located in the visited network and is responsible for redirecting the SIP messages of users to their home networks; (ii) a serving-CSCF (S-CSCF) that is located in the home network of the user, communicates with the HSS and the AuC to receive IMSrelated subscriber data and authentication information, and interacts with the application servers to obtain value added services; and (iii) an interrogating-CSCF (I-CSCF) that is responsible for selecting a S-CSCF for a user.